 And so, I give you this Keto Strawberry Mousse Cake!

 This delicious keto strawberry cake boasts tender strawberry-flavored cake, blanketed with pillowy strawberry mousse made from a combination of strawberry puree, chopped strawberries, whipped cream, and mascarpone cheese (among other things.)

 Not overly sweet, but with a noticeable strawberry flavor in both the cake and mousse, this Keto Strawberry Mousse Cake is the quintessential spring dessert!

 While I opted to keep this look casual, simply spreading the mousse out on both layers and keeping the sides “naked,” if you’re serving this Keto Strawberry Mousse Cake for a more formal occasion you could absolutely frost the sides as well, and use a star tube to pipe rosettes on top for a more finished look.

-If you have room in your refrigerator I recommend making and assembling this Keto Strawberry Mousse Cake the day before you plan to serve it, because it tastes even better after a night of chilling!
+If you have room in your refrigerator I recommend making and assembling this Low Carb Strawberry Mousse Cake the day before you plan to serve it, because it tastes even better after a night of chilling!